 Enterprise companies are not all built the same.
-There are myriad differences between a global tech giant and an investment bank, a high-end retailer and a car manufacturer.
+There are myriad differences between a global tech giant and an investment bank and a high-end retailer.
 But every enterprise company can benefit from increased agility.

 The ability to work fast, pivot, and respond to challenges as they happen can be a business’s greatest asset.
 Agility means quickly reaching customers in new markets, offering prospective employees the opportunity to work on groundbreaking projects, investing in the latest technology, and innovating a product offering to respond to market demand.
 It’s no wonder that 70 percent of agile organizations rank in the top quarter of organizational health—the strongest indicator of positive long-term performance, according to McKinsey.